opulencephp/docs/http-middleware.md

 5. [Route Middleware](#route-middleware)

 <h2 id="introduction">Introduction</h2>
-Http middleware are classes that sit in between the `Kernel` and `Controller`.
+HTTP middleware are classes that sit in between the `Kernel` and `Controller`.
 They manipulate the request and response to do things like authenticate users or enforce CSRF protection for certain routes.
 They are executed in series in a [pipeline](pipelines).

 Opulence uses dependency injection for type-hinted objects in a `Middleware` constructor.
 So, if you need any objects in your `handle()` method, just specify them in the constructor.
 Let's take a look at an example: